asaeedi/python-practice/README.md

-# This is the projects README file.
+# This is the README file of the project.

-### replace me with important information.
+### replace me with necessary information.